Using Health Insurance to Cover Counseling for Individuals or Couples? You Might Think Twice.

 This is the code that is typically rejected by insurance companies for not being medically necessary.
 It’s like trying to get your dental insurance to cover cosmetic whitening or veneers.
 Not going to happen.
 Insurance companies view relationship problems much in the same way that they view cosmetic procedures – they may be great, but they aren’t medically necessary.
 Using health insurance to cover counseling is not always straightforward.
 They want to see you using health insurance to cover counseling for things like depression, anxiety disorders, etc. Not relationship problems.

-If you want to investigate using health insurance to cover counseling, ask your insurance if they cover the relational V-Code 61.1, not just “do you cover couples counseling?”
+If you want to investigate using health insurance to cover counseling, ask your insurance if they cover the diagnostic code Z63.0- Problems in relationship with spouse or partner (sometimes also called v61.1 in the prior ICD version 9).
+Do not just ask “do you cover couples/marriage counseling?”
 Be specific, because they will just tell you that they cover whatever you need unless you press them with actual code numbers.
+What they actually mean is they cover what they deem medically necessary.

 So, How Does A Couples Therapist Accept Any Kind of Insurance?